ghostmonitor/archive-gm-jobs/front-end-developer.md

 ![Our funzone](https://blog.ghostmonitor.com/wp-content/uploads/2016/02/IMG_0722.jpg)
 We have a fun zone - Try beating us in Darts!

-Recart has 2,500 active users right now, and it already made more than $26,000,000 extra sales to its clients.
+**Recart has more than 2,500 active users right now, and it already made more than $26,000,000 extra sales to its clients.**

 ## **Perks**